<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 But now that my wife’s car requires premium gas, I started to re-think this.
-Does warming up a car before driving actually reduce engine wear or does it simply waste gas?
+Does warming up a vehicle before driving reduce engine wear or waste gas?

 Myth – It’s a good practice to let my car idle (warm) on cold days.

 Fact – The only reason to idle a car is to circulate the engine oil.
-Experts recommend letting your car idle up to 30 seconds; there are no benefits to letting your engine idle any longer.
-The best way to bring your engine up to operating temperature is to gently drive your car.
-By simply driving your car, the engine and its components (brakes, transmission, etc.) will warm up faster which allows your car to run more efficiently.
+Experts recommend letting your vehicle idle for up to 30 seconds; there are no benefits to allowing your engine to idle any longer.
+Driving your car gently is the best way to bring your engine up to operating temperature.
+By simply driving, the engine and its components (brakes, transmission, etc.) will warm up faster, allowing your car to run more efficiently.

 Myth – Idling my engine can reduce engine wear.

-Fact – Idling for long periods of time can potentially damage your engine and its components, including the cylinders, spark plugs, and exhaust systems.
+Fact – Idling for long periods can potentially damage your engine and its components, including the cylinders, spark plugs, and exhaust systems.

 With today’s modern cars, electronic fuel injection regulates how much fuel your engine needs to run efficiently.
 When your car engine is cold, the fuel injectors send more fuel through the system.
-As the engine warms, it needs less fuel to run efficiently.
-So the longer you let a cold engine idle, the more fuel you waste and the more you increase the chance of fuel residue build up.
-Fuel residue build up can lead to poor engine performance and a reduction in mileage.
+As the engine warms, it requires less fuel to run efficiently.
+So, the longer you let a cold engine idle, the more fuel you waste, and the more you increase the chance of fuel residue buildup.
+Fuel residue buildup can lead to poor engine performance and a reduction in mileage.

 Myth – Idling my car doesn’t harm me or my family.

-Fact – Did you ever notice that the exhaust is extremely stinky when your car idles on a cold day?
+Fact – Did you ever notice the exhaust is exceptionally stinky when your car idles on a cold day?
 That’s because the engine is cold and it’s not running efficiently.
-A cold engine releases more unburned hydrocarbons which means more pollutants are being released into the environment.
+A cold engine releases more unburned hydrocarbons, which means more pollutants are released into the environment.

-And if your garage is attached to your home, carbon monoxide and other gases can enter it without you knowing.
+If your garage is attached to your home, carbon monoxide and other gases can enter it without your knowledge.

 To learn more about how fuel injection works, click here.